ulaval/modul/README.md

 ```

-MODUL components will now be accessible globaly in all you components template
+MODUL components are now accessible globaly in all you VUE template

 ```html
     <m-button icon-name="m-svg__close-clear">A MODUL Button</m-button>